World Journal of Case Reports and Clinical Images

 dolphins, tunas, swordfish and sharks."

-The strawberry squid doesn't get its name
+The strawberry squid doesn't get its

-organs that produce light through a chemical reaction or through symbiotic
+or organs that produce light through a chemical reaction or through symbiotic

 glowing bacteria.
 The strawberry squid uses its photophores to